-MHI has supplied 1.3 GHz superconducting RF cavity for STF project (STF is a project at KEK to build and operate a test linac with high-gradient superconducting cavities, as a prototype of the main linac systems for ILC.) and ERL project (Energy Recovery Linac) for several years [1][2][3].
-To improve cavity performance, we have performed several activities as shown in Table 1 on STF cavity fabrication.
-Clean area was not used in cavity assembling at phase 1.0, but air top guns in clean area are used in cavity assembling at phase 2.0.
+MHI has supplied 1.3 GHz superconducting RF cavity for STF project (STF is a project at KEK to build and operate a test linac with high-gradient superconducting cavities, as a prototype of the main linac systems for ILC.) and ERL project (Energy Recovery Linac) in several years [1][2].
+To improve cavity performance, we have done several activities as shown Table 1 on STF cavity fabrication.
+Clean area was not used in cavity assembling at phase 1.0, but air top gun in clean area are used in cavity assembling at phase 2.0.
 The EBW conditions were always improved.

-In recent vertical test at KEK, some STF cavities reached Eacc= 31.5 MV/m which is the specification of ILC as shown in figure 1.
+In recent vertical test at KEK, some STF cavities reached Eacc= 31.5 MV/m which is specification of ILC as shown figure.1.
 MHI-#12 cavity reached also over 40 MV/m.
-All these cavities (as shown in figure 2) are governing the high-pressure gas safety law in Japan.
+All these cavities (as shown figure.2) are governing high pressure gas safety law in Japan.